-Pool Re, Britain’s state-backed terrorism reinsurer, has broken new ground with its placement of a GBP £75 million catastrophe bond.
-Issued through a special-purpose vehicle, Baltic PCC Ltd., the bond is the first-ever insurance-linked securities (ILS) contract to cover terrorism risk exclusively, and only the second to be issued under the UK’s new regulatory system for ILS.
+We were thrilled to announce the breaking news of our recent Terrorism ILS placement of a £75 million catastrophe bond.
+Issued through a special-purpose vehicle, Baltic PCC Ltd, the bond is the first-ever insurance-linked securities (ILS) contract to cover terrorism risk exclusively, and only the second to be issued under the UK’s new regulatory system for ILS.

-The bond provides £75 million of retrocession protection in excess of Pool Re Members’ net loss of £500 million.
-In so doing, it brings new sources of capital to the terrorism risk market, returns additional premium to the private sector, and moves UK taxpayers even further from the risks Pool Re mutualises on their behalf.
+The bond provides £75 million of retrocession protection in excess of our Members’ net loss of £500 million.
+In so doing, it brings new sources of capital to the terrorism risk market, returns additional premium to the private sector, and moves UK taxpayers even further from the risks we mutualises on their behalf.
 GC Securities placed the three-year bond, which provides cover on an annual aggregate basis and carries an initial interest spread of 5.9% per annum.

-The bond once again demonstrates Pool Re’s innovation and global leadership in this unique and evolving class of business.
+The bond once again demonstrates our innovation and global leadership in this unique and evolving class of business.
 It covers physical damage arising from terrorist attacks on an indemnity basis, including chemical, biological, radiological, and nuclear attacks, as well as losses emanating from cyber trigger.
-The risk was modelled using Pool Re’s own model calibrated by Cranfield University using Computational Fluid Dynamics.
+The risk was modelled using our unique model calibrated by Cranfield University using Computational Fluid Dynamics.